inclavare-containers/docker-attestation-agent/README.md

 # Run AA image with Docker

-gRPC image and ttrpc image run in a slightly different way.
+gRPC or ttrpc image runs in a slightly different way.

 ## Prerequisites

 - Ensure Docker is installed on your system
-- Installed AA image
+- AA image is installed
-- TEE-supported CPU, including:
+- The running platform supports a CPU-TEE, including:
     - Intel TDX
     - Intel SGX
     - AMD SEV-SNP